vitonsky/blog/README.md

 This is my blog

-Find typo?
+Found typo?
 Make [issue](https://github.com/vitonsky/blog/issues/new/choose) then.